Alexei Yepishev

-Alexei Alexeyevich Yepishev, also spelled Epishev (Russian: Алексей Алексеевич Епишев; – September 15, 1985) was a Soviet Army General, politician and diplomat.
+Alexei Alexeyevich Yepishev (Алексей Алексеевич Епишев; – 15 September 1985) was a Soviet Army General, politician, and diplomat.
 He served as the Chief of the Main Political Directorate of the Soviet Army and Navy from 1962 to 1985.

 Biography

 Early years

 Yepishev was born to a laborer's family in Astrakhan.
 In 1923, he began working in a local fishery, where he joined the Komsomol; in 1927, he became the secretary of the fishery's branch of the organization and later, an instructor in the municipal branch.
 In 1929, he was accepted as a member of the All-Union Communist Party (Bolsheviks), where he became an ardent supporter of Joseph Stalin.

 In 1930, Yepishev joined the Red Army, where he underwent commanders' training in the following year and served as a political officer in the Tank Corps.
 In 1938, he graduated from the Joseph Stalin Military Academy for Mechanization and Motorization.
 In June that year he was sent as a political organizer to the Comintern Locomotive Factory in Kharkiv, where he was responsible for the Party branch of the workers in the T-34 tanks' production line.
 There, he also joined the Communist Party of the Ukrainian SSR, in which he remained a member until 1952.
 In March 1940 he was appointed first secretary of the Kharkiv regional Party committee.
 From May 1940 until January 1949 he was a member of the Organization Committee of the Ukrainian Communist Party's Presidium.